-- Shiny guns are generaly evil, though Jess and Nicole both have shiny slides on their back-up guns.
+- Shiny guns are generally evil, though Jess and Nicole both have shiny slides on their back-up guns.

 - Insistent Terminology: Jess is not psychic, she just gets visions.
 Everyone else asks if there's any difference.

-- Laser-Guided Karma: A smarmy kiddnapper flees the country for Brazil, and is promptly kidnapped upon arrival.
-It's revealed that Assistant Director Pollock called a friend in the Brazilian millitary and arranged the kiddnapping
+- Laser-Guided Karma: A smarmy kidnapper flees the country for Brazil, and is promptly kidnapped upon arrival.
+It's revealed that Assistant Director Pollock called a friend in the Brazilian millitary and arranged the kidnapping

 - Lightning Can Do Anything: Jess Mastriani acquired Psychic Powers after being hit by lightning.